dsa950115/dsa950115.github.io/_pages/about.md

 My research is guided by a **central question**:

-> *Can we uncover mathematical structure in reresentations of dynamical systems to enable tractable and reliable learning, prediction, and control under uncertainty?*
+> *Can we uncover mathematical structure in reresentations to enable tractable and reliable learning, prediction, and control of dynamical systems?*

 I pursue this question through **theoretically grounded methods**, drawing on tools from **statistical learning theory**.